 If you make this special One Pot Vegan Split Pea Soup please be sure to take a photo and tag it #veganvigilante1 on Instagram.
 I’d love to connect with you via social media so please follow me on Facebook, Pinterest and Twitter.
 I appreciate you for taking the time to read about me and my vegan recipes.
 I’d love to hear what you think so please leave your comments after the post.
 If you have questions or want to share a recipe of your own as a guest blogger, please email me at [email protected]

 I have tons of new vegan recipes I’m preparing to share with you.
 If you’d like to support my work, please sign up for my newsletter so you don’t miss a recipe.
 Lastly, for more healthy soup recipes, visit my Soup Section.
 Still hungry?
-Check out some awesome Vegan Chili and Stew Recipes.
+Check out my latest Wild Rice and Mushroom Soup and some other awesome Vegan Chili and Stew Recipes.

 - 1 fresh bay leaf